citizyn/Jolly_Pariah/README.md

 # Jolly_Pariah
 3D Printing, CNC machining, Mad-Scientist stuff.

-I'm a 25-year CNC Machinist who writes his own G-Code programs usinI dog DraftSight Pro.
+I'm a 25-year CNC Machinist who writes his own G-Code programs using DraftSight Pro.
 I use my Tevo Tarantula 3D printer (That I assembled from a kit) to make patterns for castings for firearm designs I'm in the middle of the patent-application process with.

 I've recently purchased some machinable-wax filament to do lost-wax-investment castings, so I can skip the pattern-making step of foundry-work.
 Haven't used it yet.